Ages 6 through 12 (1st-6th grade)

 By Madeleine H., 5th grade student

 As in the Montessori preschool, elementary classes consist of multi-age groupings with approximately equal numbers of each age, and a balanced number of girls and boys.
-Each class has a Montessori-trained and college-educated head teacher, a trained assistant, and resource teachers for French, Spanish, music, art, physical education and technology.
+Each class has a Montessori-trained and college-educated head teacher, a trained assistant, and resource teachers for, Spanish, music, art, physical education and technology.

 The curriculum for elementary students includes: